DOCTOR29/spm-and-lalans-naveed/readme.md

-## This is spm lalans hardcode html css
+## This is spm lalans hardcode html css editted for test